 Your site must look like GOV.UK if it’s on one of the following domains:

-When building your service, you must use the GOV.UK:
+When building these types of services, you must use the:

-You’ll need the GOV.UK template, frontend toolkit and elements to implement the patterns and typeface.
+You’ll need to use the GOV.UK Design System and GOV.UK Frontend to implement the patterns and typeface.

 If research shows that none of the existing GOV.UK patterns meet the needs of your users, you can: